THE CHRONICLES OF

 -oOo-

-There are a number of organisations that are dedicated to seeing that Donkeys are treated well and also offer homes for old, ill and mistreated animals including:
+There is a number of organisations that are dedicated to seeing that Donkeys are treated well and also offer homes for old, ill and mistreated animals including:

 Little Longears Miniature Donkey Rescue,